rmnavr/opriq/README.md

 Games (or other software) that require holding `TAB`/`Space`/`S`/`D`/`T` might work bad with OPRIQ.
 `TAB`/`Space` will open layers, `S`/`D`/`T` will send chords if pressed simultaneously.
-Im most games this is not what you want.
+In most games this is not what you want.

 For such a case you can use `ONLY2H` mode, in which keyboard has no one-handed features (it's chords and layers), although it keeps it's main layout.
 You'll still have `NAVIGATION` layer reachable through `RAlt`,